tush4r/developer-hub/docs/security-testing-orchestration/sto-techref-category/snyk/snyk-scans.md

 ![](../static/snyk-scans-image-pipeline-03.png)

-1. Add a Security Tests or Build stage to your pipeline.
+1. Add a Security or Build stage to your pipeline.

-2. Add a **Background** step to the stage and set it up as follows:

-   1. Dependency Name = `dind`
-   2. Container Registry = The Docker connector to download the DinD image.
-If you don't have one defined, go to [Docker connector settings reference](/docs/platform/connectors/cloud-providers/ref-cloud-providers/docker-registry-connector-settings-reference).
-   3. Image = `docker:dind`
-   4. Under **Optional Configuration**, select the **Privileged** option.

-3. Add a **Run** step and set it up as follows:
+2. Add a **Run** step and set it up as follows:

    1. Container Registry = Select a Docker Hub connector.
    2. Image = `snyk/snyk:docker`
    3. Shell = **Sh**
-   4. Command — Enter code to run the scan and save the results to SARIF:
+   4. Command — Enter code to scan the image and save the results to SARIF.
+Here's an example:

       ```bash
       snyk container test \